gitter-badger/arkade/CONTRIBUTING.md

     #define BREAD_SIZE "big"
     const int NUM_OF_BREADS = 21;

-We also prefix structures with `_t`, this makes usage more obvious in combination with the naming style:
+We also suffix structures with `_t`, this makes usage more obvious in combination with the naming style:

     // good